Blog Best Practices

 hybrid-stats

-And with less being spent on office-related necessities, more focus can be put on growing, developing and rewarding your team (from recruiting new talent, to offering more attractive financial incentives, to prioritizing team training and development), leading to a more adept, more engaged workforce; again, it’s the customer who’ll benefit the most from this more dynamic use of resources.
+And with less being spent on office-related necessities, more focus can be put on growing, developing and rewarding your team (from recruiting new talent with the help of talent acquisition software, to offering more attractive financial incentives, to prioritizing team training and development), leading to a more adept, more engaged workforce; again, it’s the customer who’ll benefit the most from this more dynamic use of resources.

 The disadvantages of hybrid working for customer success teams